Electronic Arts UK

 In addition to all this, I also wrote the majority of the game’s dialogue (including getting the opportunity to sit in on the recording session where the actor, Stephen Fry read my lines while simultaneously giving us a lesson in the correct pronunciation of surnames such as ‘Marjoribanks’.)

-Harry Potter and the Goblet of Fire hit the shelves in November 2005 - a simultaneous release with the movie of the same name.
-But, with the next movie lining itself up, there was little time before I found myself going back to Hogwarts for the final time.
+Harry Potter and the Goblet of Fire hit the shelves in November 2005 – a simultaneous release with the movie of the same name.
+But, with the next movie lining itself up, there was only a small break before I found myself going back to Hogwarts for the final time.